Mark Williams, PhD

 PHYS 9996.
 Dissertation Continuation.
 0 Hours.

 Offers experimental and theoretical work for PhD candidates.
 Requires written thesis and final oral exam.
-Prereq.
-PHYS 9990.
+May be repeated without limit.